CarCostCheck

 About the 2009 JAGUAR EAGLE

-With an average of 93,284 miles at 15 years old, JAGUAR EAGLE owners drive about as much as the UK average.
+With an average of 93,284 miles at 17 years old, JAGUAR EAGLE owners tend to use this car less than the typical driver.

 2009 JAGUAR EAGLE Fuel Costs